Valuation Menu

 Desk valuations fail; forensic inspections provide observed facts for unchallengeable evidence in CRA and court settings.

-Together, they create a forensic record of reality for your business valuation needs.
+Together, they create a forensic record of reality for your Montréal business valuation.

 Proven in Canadian Courts, CRA Audits, and Real Markets